-- Wherever located, see that battery(s) are secure, connections are tight, and cell caps are present. - Battery connections should not show signs of excessive corrosion. - Check that battery box and cover or door is not damaged and is secure.
+Wherever located, see that battery(s) are secure, connections are tight, and cell caps are present.

+Battery connections should not show signs of excessive corrosion.

+Check that battery box and cover or door is not damaged and is secure.

-11.5.4 - Remainder of Coach/ Transit Bus Remainder of Vehicle
+10.5.4 - Remainder of Coach/ Transit Bus Remainder of Vehicle

-• Please refer to Section 11.2 of this manual for detailed inspection procedures regarding the wheels.
+Please refer to Section 10.2 of this manual for detailed inspection procedures for the remainder of the vehicle.